sgpl/code_simplicity/notes.md

 - the longer your program exists, the more probable it is that any piece of it will have to change.
 - you don't need to predict what will change, just know that things will change

-... example of four programs and changes over time.
+... example of four programs and changes over time....

-- don't write code until you actually need it, and remove any code that isn't being used.
+- don't write code until you actually need it, and remove any code that isn't being used. don't over engineer

 .....